NewsGitLabAI agents

 GitLab announced a restructuring on Monday that CEO Bill Staples called "Act 2."
 In plain terms: the company is cutting operations in up to 30% of countries, flattening its management structure, and betting that AI agents will write the majority of code within two years.

-The market didn't like the uncertainty.
+The market did not like the uncertainty.
 GitLab stock dropped 8.2% after hours.

 Staples laid out the reasoning in a memo that, for a corporate restructuring document, was unusually direct.
 "Software will be built by machines but guided by humans," he wrote.
 He said GitLab's current organizational structure was "built for a world where humans wrote the code."
 That world, in his view, is ending.

-GitLab isn't the first company to make this pivot, but the scale is notable.
-This isn't a 5% workforce trim dressed up as an AI story.
+GitLab is not the first company to make this pivot, but the scale is notable.
+This is not a 5% workforce trim dressed up as an AI story.
 The company is physically exiting countries and collapsing management layers.
 For a company with roughly 2,200 employees, a 30% country footprint cut signals hundreds of roles affected across sales, support, and regional operations.

 The risk is timing.
 AI coding tools have gotten good, fast.
 Claude Code and Cursor handle full features from a text prompt.
 Amazon's Q Developer injected code fixes directly into production pipelines at scale last quarter.
 The technology is real.
 But "AI agents write most code by 2028" is still a bet, not a certainty.

-If the tools stall, or if enterprise adoption moves slower than Staples expects, GitLab will have thinned its operations for a future that didn't arrive on schedule.
-If the bet pays off, GitLab positions itself as the platform where AI-built code gets stored, reviewed, and deployed — and that's a business model with real leverage.
+If the tools stall, or if enterprise adoption moves slower than Staples expects, GitLab will have thinned its operations for a future that did not arrive on schedule.
+If the bet pays off, GitLab positions itself as the platform where AI-built code gets stored, reviewed, and deployed, and that is a business model with real power.